-THEN: The formation of the UNA, the high threat of eco-terrorism, the mammoth rates of unemployment and subsequent escape into a world of virtual reality are things any student can read about in their twenty-first century textbooks and part of the normal, background noise to Freya Kallas’ life.
+THEN: The formation of the UNA, the high threat of eco-terrorism, the mammoth rates of unemployment and subsequent escape into a world of virtual reality are things any student can read about in their 21st century textbooks and part of the normal background noise to Freya Kallas's life.
 Until that world starts to crumble.

 I wanted to read this book because I love stories involving time travel and dystopias, and I figured I’d borrow this from the library and give it a go.
 I ended up reading the book in one day, and it was a pretty easy read.